What is the Role of an IT Asset Manager & Why is it Important?

 However, an IT Asset Manager can ensure that the appropriate proof of software licences is available and that it is built into future contracts.

-An effective IT asset management software tool can make auditing and reports considerably easier.
+An effective IT management tool can make auditing and reports considerably easier.
 However, you’ll still need human involvement to make sure that everything goes to plan.

 This is where a qualified IT asset manager can be of assistance.